-Wantagh High School seniors Emily Fenter and Anthony Testa were selected as recipients of the Nassau Zone Award.
-Sponsored by the New York State Association for Health, Physical Education, Recreation and Dance, this award recognizes one male and one female Nassau County high school senior from each school district who exemplify outstanding scholastic ability, physical education performance and leadership qualities.
+The district is pleased to announce that seniors Jack Padula and Ryan Smith were selected as recipients of the Nassau Zone Award.
+Sponsored by the New York State Association for Health Physical Education, Recreation and Dance, the award recognizes one male and one female Nassau County high school senior from each school district who exemplifies outstanding scholastic ability, physical education performance and leadership qualities.